beardoll/mecord-project-vue-2.0-/README.md

 4. The disposal of `symptom_score` question

-   We create a seperate component named `Score.vue` in the same directory, which accomplishes the task of: a. render the score bars. b. set the bars to the values indicated by `QuestionList.vue`.
+   We create a seperate component named `Score.vue` in the same directory, which accomplishes the task of: a. render the score bars. b. set the bars to the values indicated by `questionlist.vue`.

    In fact, this kind of question is just the 'drop-down list', so we can set the value using `setSymptomScoreData(data)`:
    ```javascript